 As is often the case in a small city, Reynolds doesn't have a public transportation system that people use for their commute.

-The education level of Reynolds citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.99% of adults 25 and older in Reynolds have a college degree.
+The percentage of adults in Reynolds who are college-educated is close to the national average for all communities of 21.84%: 17.99% of the adults in Reynolds have a bachelor's degree or advanced degree.

 The per capita income in Reynolds in 2022 was $25,360, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $101,440 for a family of four.
 However, Reynolds contains both very wealthy and poor people as well.